AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 ~~~~~~~~~~~~~~~~~~~

 An access value that points to a non-existent object is called a dangling
 reference.
-Of course, we shouldn't try to dereference a dangling reference
+In this section, we discuss the issues of having dangling
-because it causes the :ref:`access check <Adv_Ada_Access_Check>` to fail.
+references.

 Let's reuse the last example and introduce :ada:`I_2`, which will point to the
 same object as :ada:`I`: